2 weeks ago

 |9||Running up to every 10 minutes Monday to Saturday and up to every 30 minutes on Sunday||View|

 |12||Running 4-5 times a day Monday to Saturday with services no longer serving Alum Bay, and terminating at Totland instead

-STAND CHANGE - From 8th June, 12 will not serve Newport Bus Station.
-Instead it will start and terminate at Church Litten (see map above)
+STAND CHANGE - 12 no longer serves Newport Bus Station.
+Instead it starts and terminate at Church Litten (see map above)